User's Guide to Shane Adaptive Optics System

 1. Targets must have Declinations greater than -5 degrees.

-2. If the science target is R=18.0 or brighter and compact (less than 1.5 arcsec in extent, it can be its own TT star.
-Otherwise a TT star R=18.0 or brighter must be identified within the LGS field steering field of view (see below).
+2. If the science target is R=16.0 or brighter and compact (less than 1.5 arcsec in extent, it can be its own TT star.
+Otherwise a TT star R=16.0 or brighter must be identified within the LGS field steering field of view (see below).
 Please note that color of the star will affect the faintest magnitudes detectable on the TT sensor, but the color dependence has not yet been characterized.

-3. If the science target is not bright or compact enough to be its own TT star, it must have a natural TT star within about 55 arcsec.
+Old information retained for reference: If the science target is not bright or compact enough to be its own TT star, it must have a natural TT star within about 55 arcsec.
 The region for guide stars is actually elliptical and shown below.
 If target will be observed at a position angle other than 0 degrees, the field for guide stars will rotate accordingly.
 Tools to help identify potential TT guide stars for ShaneAO have not been written, however, Keck Observatory has tools that may be helpful at Keck LGSAO Software.

 Figure 2: Field steering region for a TT star with instrument at position angle=0 degrees.
 Red circle is approximately the ShARCS camera field of view.
 Ellipse will rotate accordingly as the instrument is rotated to a different position angle on the sky.